The Academic Program

 Final Examination/Project Policy

-All academic courses are expected to conclude with a final examination/project administered during the assigned time of the examination period.
-Within the last three meeting days for classes (not for any individual course) prior to final examinations, no unit tests or quizzes of any type may be administered.
-Due to the structure of courses involving laboratory examinations/practica, a laboratory examination/practicum can be given during these final three days prior to final examinations.
-In addition, major papers and projects can be assigned due dates that fall within the last three meeting days for classes, providing the due dates are specified in the syllabus.
+All academic courses are expected to conclude with a final examination administered during the assigned time of the examination period.
+Within the last three meeting days for classes (not for any individual course) prior to final examinations, no in-class assessment, counting more than 2/3 of a letter grade toward the final course grade may be administered, lab examinations/practica are exempt.

-The following may or may not have final examinations/projects, depending upon the judgment of the instructor:
+The following may or may not have final examinations, depending upon the judgment of the instructor:

-- laboratory sections advanced seminar in which an assigned paper or project is the major activity
+- advanced seminar in which an assigned paper or project is the major activity

 - a performance class in which a recital or similar artistic performance is required